kai-vu/site/theses.md

 - **Multilingual Travel Knowledge Extraction** (MSc, *Benno*): In this project, we want to explore approaches for linking geographical location and information together within the application of travel.
 More details are given [here](https://docs.google.com/document/d/12RkjOOTuNsRQiRSNv83dwYXoMLAUXuujHZC3L4f922U/edit?usp=sharing).
 - **Data Schema Induction for Shopping** (MSc, *Benno*): The goal is to investigate approaches for inducing a ceherent ontology for product descriptions.
 More information is available [here](https://docs.google.com/document/d/1xgTUFRIQ9GLXTH9dyTrw9sac2T6oT50o6Oxvds4kLXs/edit?usp=drive_link).
 - **Automated Data-provenance Extraction** (BSc, *Ritten*): In a world where linked data and data-mining is omnipresent, determining which data was used for training a ML-model becomes increasingly more difficult and tedious.
 This project revolves around automating the process of extracting the provenance information of data used in a ML-pipeline.
 More details are given <a href="RR_prov">here</a>.
+- **Creating knowledge graphs for olfactory dysfunction and mental disorders (MSc, *Lise*, *Halima*)** Biomedical text mining has emerged as a powerful tool to build up knowledge graphs and guide us through the vast plethora of available scientific literature and medical records.
+In this MSc. project, we primarily aim at the construction of a knowledge graph for the understanding of the link between olfactory dysfunction and mental diseases.
+Project together with Halima Mouhib from Bioinformatics.

 #### Ontology Evolution
 *Supervisor: Romana Pernisch (r.pernisch@vu.nl)*